This program was developed in partnership with the University of Guelph.

-Learning how to effectively deliver bad news at work can be instrumental in maintaining positive relationships with employees at work (at the individual and group level), mitigating reputational risk associated with communication of negative events, and reducing employee’s likelihood to engage in wrongful dismissal or bad faith-based lawsuits.
-This professional development session aims to help you maintain positive relationships with employees — both those whom you oversee and those to whom you report — and explore internal contradictions you feel during this process.
+Learn how to effectively deliver bad news at work while still maintaining positive relationships with employees, mitigating reputational risk and reducing employees’ likelihood to engage in wrongful dismissal or bad faith-based lawsuits.
+This professional development session aims to help you safeguard professional relationships as well as explore internal contradictions you may feel during this process.
 The session will walk you through strategies for planning, delivery of bad news, and post-delivery management.

-Research shows that organizational agents struggle with the delivery of bad news in the workplace (e.g., poor performance reviews, dismissals, workforce reductions, business unit level changes, reorganization, non-selection for opportunities at work, etc.).
+Research shows that organizational agents struggle with delivering bad news in the workplace (e.g., poor performance reviews, dismissals, workforce reductions, business unit level changes, reorganization, non-selection for opportunities at work, etc.).
 However, there is little development, training, and investment in evidence-based best practices to guide communicators/leaders during negative events.
-The result is significant variations in what message is sent, how it is sent and how it is received.

-In this intensive program, you will learn how to effectively frame, manage, and deliver bad news in the workplace.
-You will explore topics and engage in activities that are directly transferrable to your role in guiding employee performance improvement, managing dismissals, and restructuring.
+In this two-day program, you will learn how to effectively frame, and deliver bad news in the workplace, and to manage post-delivery outcomes.
+You will explore topics and activities that are directly applicable to your role in guiding employee performance improvement, managing dismissals and restructuring.

 Upon successful completion of both components of the training (virtual training sessions and Skills-Based Assessment), you will earn a digital badge in Communicating Bad News at Work.

 By the end of the training, you should be able to: